tiffanytan1/tiffanytan1/README.md

 - 👋 Hi, I’m @tiffanytan1
 - 👀 My research interest broadly focuses on capacity building for racially inclusive and equity-centered practices in pre-service teachers.
-- 🌱 I’m currently learning R and Stata.
+- 🌱 I’m currently learning R.
 - 💞️ I’m looking to collaborate on anything!
 - 📫 How to reach me tiffanytan@ufl.edu